Identify the proposal as a distinct genre of writing in Social Science disciplines and elsewhere

-Likewise, if we think about the proposals we write as vibrant documents written to real people who make decisions (not to face-less bureaucratic organizations), we’ll be more likely to make profitable connections with audiences who have the extra boost of power to make things happen.
+Likewise, if we think about the proposals we write as vibrant documents written about actual problems or questions to real people who can make decisions (not to face-less bureaucratic organizations), we’ll be more likely to make profitable connections with an audience who has the extra boost of power to make things happen.
 With the right resources sent to the best projects, we see questions answered, problems solved, needs met, and goals achieved.
 I have to admit, it feels a little bit like magic.

 Dutson, L. (2020).
 Crafting Proposals.
 In C. C. Charles (Ed.), Writing in the Social Sciences.
 EdTech Books. https://edtechbooks.org/writing/proposals